Most Famous Guests: Richard Wagner, Jean Cocteau, Marlene Dietrich, The Dalai Llama,

 In what we think is a very nice touch, guests at Beau Rivage have the very special privilege of being able to take part in cooking classes with the very personable, aforementioned Monsieur Gauthier, as well as wine tasting sessions (they have a very extensive collection) and food & wine pairing classes with the resident sommelier.

-The Concierges at Beau-Rivage are second to none and can help with all sorts of things including acting as your personal assistant, personal shopper and travel consultant.
+The concierge team at Beau-Rivage is second to none and can help with all sorts of things including acting as your personal assistant, personal shopper and travel consultant.
 A limousine plus driver can also be at your disposal as can child care services, and indeed you’ll find children are generally very well looked after here.
 There is a (surprisingly) small gym/fitness centre at the hotel and a range of massage services can be arranged, in the privacy of your room if required.

 Finally the staff in general deserve a big mention at the Beau Rivage.
 They have consistently won rave reviews for their friendliness and commitment to service.
 You won’t be disappointed.